Title Image

 NHB School

-NHB students have been accepted to elite summer intensives including The School of American Ballet, Boston Ballet, Pacific Northwest Ballet, and the Ailey School, and many go on to enjoy professional careers in dance.
+Many NHB students are accepted into elite programs such as the School of American Ballet, Boston Ballet, Pacific Northwest Ballet, and the Ailey School, and several go on to professional dance careers.

 MEET OUR FACULTY